Brunapupo/brunapupo/README.md

   </div>
   <br>

-  <p>👋Hello everyone, I'm Bruna, a FullStack developer working in the telehealth and telemedicine systems of Santa Catarina.
+  <p>👋 Hello everyone, I'm Bruna, a FullStack developer working in the telehealth and telemedicine systems of Santa Catarina.
 I also worked as a researcher in artificial intelligence, focusing on Large Language Models (LLMs).
 I love spending my time reading good books and mangas.
 Every now and then, I play video games.</p>

   <br>